arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 Well, indeed.
 The type of `'World'` is a `string`.

 But when we look at the function signature of `greet`, this is not exactly obvious.
-We can look at the _body_ of the function, look at the `console.log()` statement, and understand that yes, `subject` is being used to display part of a `string` message.
+We can look at the _body_ of the function, then look at the `console.log()` statement, and understand that yes, `subject` is being used to display part of a `string` message.
 And while in this example, that's not exactly rocket science, imagine if `greet` had been 10 or 20, or even a 100 lines long.

 We don't want to look at function bodies to understand what type a parameter has, we want it laid out for us.
 That's why TypeScript allows us to write: